ferfebles/pg_backups/README.md

 ./pg_backups.sh
 ```

-You usually program the script to run every day:
+To program the script to run every day, you can edit /etc/crontab __as root__:
 ```
 nano /etc/crontab